Take-Home Pay Estimator

 has its own income tax bands and rates, diverging meaningfully from the rest of the country.
 For uses six bands (Personal, Starter 19%, Basic 20%, Intermediate 21%, Higher 42%, Advanced 45%, Top 48%).
 A taxpayer earning 50,000 pays several hundred units more income tax than a rest-of-taxpayer at the same salary. payroll taxes is-wide.
 If you're comparing vs rest-of-jobs, the gross salary comparison misses real differences in take-home.
 The calculator above defaults to rest-of-rates; for precision, adjust or use a -specific tool.

-Non-cash benefits (company car, private medical, accommodation) are usually taxed as benefits-in-kind — added to your income for tax purposes but not appearing on payroll as cash.
+Non-cash benefits (company car, private medical, accommodation) are usually treated as taxable employer-provided benefits — added to your income for tax purposes but not appearing on payroll as cash.
 A company car with P11D value of 30,000 at 25% BIK adds 7,500 to your taxable income, costing an extra 1,500–3,000 in tax depending on your band.
 When comparing job offers that include benefits, subtract the tax cost of the benefits from their face value to compare honestly.
 A 50,000 salary plus 3,000 private medical is usually better than 53,000 salary with no medical, but by less than the face-value comparison suggests.

 What this calculator does